-When I was given these tickets by a friend, I immediately thought, “Wayne and Holly” — good friends and White Sox fans.
-As it turned out, Wayne was already going to this very game with his friend Larry.
-But Holly came along with her daughter Dayna.
+When I was given these tickets by a friend, I immediately thought of my friend and his wife who are White Sox fans.
+As it turned out, my friend was already going to this very game with his friend Larry.
+But his wife came along with their daughter.

 All six of us rode down together.
 Larry was giving me a hard time for being a Cubs fan.
 I replied that I was pretty sure the two teams had the same record this year.
 Larry said, “Maybe, but the Cubs play in a minor league.”
 So I said, “The Cubs and the Sox played each other earlier this year.
 How did that work out?”
 (The Cubs won two out of three.)